mhtalaee/Knowledge/README.md

 }

 -BaseActivity: Always create a BaseActivity class that extends AppCompatActivity. then App activities extends this BaseActivity useful for avoid repeatetive code like when you use Hawk

 -BaseApplication: this class extends Application class. this class is called before activities.

+-LeakCanary: A library to detect memory leaks in android